-The Company has provided a variety of guarantees and indemnifications to its policyholders with respect to the obligations and liabilities of its insurance subsidiaries arising from the reinsurance operations.
+Enstar has provided guarantees and indemnifications to its policyholders with respect to the obligations and liabilities of its insurance segregated accounts arising from the reinsurance operations.
 The maximum exposure with respect to such contractual guarantees are deemed to be minimal.